 Make and Dress Clothespin Dolls

 Clothespin or clothes peg dolls with wooden bead heads are easy to customize and dress.
 The tutorial that follows will show you the basic steps for making a doll, along with a range of easy ways to make facial features and hairstyles for your dolls.
 The doll's shown here have been made as decorations for Mother's Day, and feature various ethnic groups and costumes to represent mother's from around the world.

 There are also instructions for making a clothespin groom and a clothespin bride.

-The dolls shown here all feature costumes made from glued on ribbon and bits of fabric.
+All of the dolls shown here feature costumes made from glued on ribbon and bits of fabric.
 These instructions show methods for making dolls which are easy for children or adults.
 The dolls make good play figures or figures for school diorama boxes and scenes as well.Continue to 2 of 12 below.

 02 of 12